malmozaini81/LOSTS/README.md

 forged requests were continuously rejected without triggering unauthorized recovery and without a substantial observed system-level CPU load.

-The replay experiment demonstrated that a previously captured valid recovery request can be accepted and can trigger redundant chunk rebroadcast.
-This is documented as a limitation of the current protocol and does not bypass firmware authentication.
+The replay experiment reproduced the limitation identified by the formal
+analysis: a previously captured valid recovery request can be accepted and can trigger redundant chunk rebroadcast.
+This does not bypass firmware authentication or cause unauthorized firmware installation.

 ## Experimental Evidence